How-to Guide - Configuring Promotions

-The purpose of this guide is to provide a foundational understanding of the options and capabilities available when designing Promotions in the Enactor system.
-The Enactor Promotions Engine is extremely powerful and flexible while remaining easy to manage, providing nearly limitless capabilities when defining offer qualifications and rewards.
+The purpose of this guide is to provide a foundational understanding of the options and capabilities available when designing and configuring Promotions in the Enactor Estate Manager.

 Overview

-- Promotion Timetable - Configuring active dates and times.
+- Promotion Timetable - Define when the promotion is active

 Prerequisites

-Before starting, the following resources should be in place:
+Before starting, you should have the following resources in place:

 - Enactor Estate Manager

-- Enactor POS (configured and connected to the Estate Manager)
+- Enactor POS (configured within the appropriate region, connected to the Estate Manager)

 You should be familiar with the following: